anantha99/anantha99/README.md

 <hr>
 :woman_technologist: About Me :
 <br>
-- 🔭 I’m currently working on machine learning projects on audio and video.
+- 🔭 Iam curious about AI and the impact it can create in this world.
+I want to be part of that impact too.
+If you are someone working on impactful project for the betterment of people using AI technologies you can reach out to me on LinkedIN.
+I would love to contribute.
 <br>
 - 🌱 I’m currently learning deep learning from coursera.
 <br>